What is the Average Settlement for Being Hit By a Drunk Driver in California?

 These damages don't cost money.
 You do not receive a bill for the pain you suffer but that does not make the damage that pain causes any less real.

-California Law also permits the recovery of punitive damages in drunk driving cases.
-Punitive damages that are awarded to punish the defendant for willful and dangerous conduct.
+California's law also permits the recovery of punitive damages in drunk driving cases.
+Punitive damages are awarded to punish the defendant for willful and dangerous conduct.
 To recover punitive damages, you must show that:

 - the drunk driver voluntarily consumed alcohol or drugs to the point of intoxication; and